kubemq-io/docs/docs/get_started/pubsub.md

 ## Connect Your KubeMQ Cluster

-In order to be able to communicate with KubeMQ interface ports running in Kubernetes cluster, a Port Forward of KubeMQ's ports is needed.
+To be able to communicate with KubeMQ interface ports running in Kubernetes cluster, a Port Forward of KubeMQ's ports is needed.

 kubemqctl has a handy command that will do it for you: